gmcirco/quickGrid/README.md

 data (including calculating distance and density measures for spatial risk factors) and the fitting of models for prediction estimates.
-Currently, this package utilizes a gradient boosted tree model implementing the `lightgbm` package.
+Currently, this package utilizes a gradient boosted tree model implementing the `xgboost` package.
 A series of wrappers help users fit reasonable starting models using a cross-validated tuning grid.
 Much of the inspiration of this package comes from an earlier paper by [Wheeler and Steenbeck (2020)](https://link.springer.com/article/10.1007/s10940-020-09457-7).

+This package is still in its infancy (as of 2021-06-14).
+A number of features are planned for the future, including:

+-   Predictive Accuracy Index (PAI) calculation
+-   GoogleMaps & OpenStreet Maps integration
+-   Grid count and polygon-level predictors
+-   Shapely value decomposition

 ## Installation